timzhou99/freetix-app/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# FreeTix

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Tired of paying fees when buying tickets for your favorite concert or event?
+Look no further because FreeTix is here for you.

+FreeTix is a commission free event management and ticketing web app that is designed for both event planners and event go-ers that allow users to plan events, sell and buy tickets, as well as search for events in their cities.
+Each user (through registration and login authentication) is able to manage their own events and view all the tickets that they have purchased.

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Events, and Tickets

-* users can have multiple lists (via references)
+* users can manage multiple events (each event tagged to the user by a reference)
-* each list can have multiple items (by embedding)
+* each event can have multiple tickets (each ticket tagged to an event by a reference)
+* users can have multiple tickets (each ticket is tagged to a user by a reference)

 (___TODO__: sample documents_)